-In this chapter, we’ll explore the barcode scanning technologies that are being used successfully for asset tracking.
+In this chapter, we’ll explore the barcode scanning technology that is being used successfully for asset tracking.
 In keeping with the theme of this book, we won’t be going into great detail about how the technologies fundamentally work.
 Instead, we’ll focus on what you need to know to make a wise choice in technology and have good outcomes depending on your particular use case.

 - Ability to read the most barcode symbologies